-Soil moisture is low and most plants are growing very slowly or going into dormancy.
-Most folks are not irrigating much until water levels come up some more.
+Soil moisture increased slightly with recent rainfall but crop use has still been higher than rainfall for those crops still growing.
+Plants are growing very slowly or going into dormancy.
+Most folks are done irrigating or are not irrigating much until water levels come up some more.